swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 ### SwiftExtensions

 Extensions to the Swift standard library and Foundation.
 Should not have any other dependencies.
-Any types in here should theoretically make senses to put in the Swift standard library or Foundation and they shouldn't be specific to SourceKit-LSP
+Any types in here should theoretically make sense to put in the Swift standard library or Foundation and they shouldn't be specific to SourceKit-LSP

-#### ToolchainRegistry

-Discovers Swift toolchains on the system.
+### SwiftLanguageService

+Implements the Swift language service which contains the main logic for handling Swift-specific LSP requests, including code completion, diagnostics, and symbol information.

+### SwiftSourceKitClientPlugin

+Client-side sourcekitd plugin entry point that initializes SourceKit-LSP plugin support.

+### SwiftSourceKitPlugin

+Main sourcekitd service plugin that intercepts and handles completion-related requests, providing SourceKit-LSP’s custom completion pipeline inside sourcekitd.

+### SwiftSourceKitPluginCommon

+Shared plugin infrastructure used by `SwiftSourceKitPlugin` and `SwiftSourceKitClientPlugin`.

 ### TSCExtensions

 Extensions on top of `swift-tools-support-core` that might integrate with modules from sourcekit-lsp.

+### ToolchainRegistry

+Discovers Swift toolchains on the system.